Gum Disease

 Advanced Periodontitis: During this stage, previous symptoms worsen.
 Teeth loosen more, bone loss continues, your gums swell, and you may develop temperature sensitivity.

 It can be frightening to read about periodontal disease, but you’ll now better understand why dental hygiene is a vital part of your daily routine.
-Learning is the first step to making positive changes to your health!
+Learning is the first step to making positive changes to your health.

 Gum disease may present without symptoms until it increases in severity.
 It can cause damage before you notice any symptoms.
 Because gum disease is difficult to detect, it’s especially important to check in regularly with your dentist or oral hygienist.